rationalagents/gemstateio-groups/README.md

 - [@waded](https://github.com/waded)

 ## Acknowledgements
-The initial list of groups came from Idaho Tech Council's "Local Places For Techies To Network."
+The initial list of Boise groups we used to create the dataset came from Idaho Tech Council's "Local Places For Techies To Network."